somanath-sahoo-dev/quiz-app/README.md

 Questions are selected randomly, and the answer options are shuffled before being displayed.

-The user's selected answer is compared with the correct answer stored in the question object, and the score is updated accordingly.If the user skips a question, -1 gets added to the score.
+The user's selected answer is compared with the correct answer stored in the question object, and the score is updated accordingly.
+If the user selects a wrong option or doesn't select an option within the specified time, -1 gets added to the score.

 When the user clicks restart button, the quiz restarts fresh.